horankev/sfislands/README.md

     list, the model will still not run without further awkward data manipulations.

-2. As an aid to setting up contiguity structures, particularly when islands are involved, the package has a function to quickly map any contiguity structure for visual inspection.
-This can also be used to examine the output of `sfdep` contiguity functions.
+2. As an aid to setting up neighbourhood structures, particularly when islands are involved, the package has a function to quickly map any neighbourhood structure for visual inspection.
+This can also be used to examine the output of `sfdep` neighbour functions.
 Such maps can be used to check if the structure makes sense, given the researcher’s knowledge about the geography of the study area.

-3. If there are some contiguities present which are not appropriate, or if you wish to add additional ones, there are functions to allow this to be done in a straightforward and openly reportable way.
+3. If there are some neighbours assigned which are not appropriate, or if you wish to add additional ones, there are functions to allow this to be done in a straightforward and openly reportable way.